 Limited storage is available in the Trunk Store in the basement of Pearl House.
 For students in Buckingham House, there is storage on the 1st and 2nd floor kitchens for the Christmas and Easter vacations only.

-The Trunk store is open between 8.00am to 2.00pm, Monday to Friday only.
-There will be absolutely no access to recover or place items in store outside these hours.
-There is a charge of £6 per student for the use of storage per vacation.
+The Trunk store is open between 8.00am to 3.30pm, Monday to Friday only.
+There will be no access to recover or place items in store outside these hours.
+There is a charge of £10 per student for the use of storage per vacation.
 Items must be checked into storage by a member of staff who will check the items and issue a label and receipt.
 There are crates available from Accommodation that you can use.
-Any not returned or are damaged will incur a £15 charge.
+Any not returned or returned damaged will incur a £15 charge.

 UK students may leave one suitcase or one rigid stackable crate/box during the Christmas and Easter Vacations only.
 They may not use the Trunk Store over the long summer vacation.